Tracy Allen, Founding Principal, EAGLE Mesa

 Kiesha completed a two-year commitment with AmeriCorps and is an alumna of Teach For America Milwaukee.
 She spent two years in the classroom as a kindergarten teacher, and worked as a Founding Senior Corps Member with City Year Milwaukee as their Training project Leader.
 There she had the opportunity to work with 60 corps members serving six MPS schools.

 Kiesha graduated from the University of Wisconsin-Madison with a bachelor of arts degree in social welfare.

-Aaron Massey, Principal Fellow, EAGLE Gravois Park
+Aaron Massey, Founding Principal, EAGLE Gravois Park

 Aaron Massey has committed his life to improving the lives of children growing up in low-opportunity communities.
 His passion and relentless commitment is deeply rooted in his upbringing in East St. Louis.
 Through his own journey in education, he knew he wanted to give back and one day lead his own school in the area.